Tues 12/24 8-9 PM

 - Hosted by Branford Marsalis

-A reimagining of the language of the Great American Songbook, where jazz meets pop against a backdrop of a 1960s Manhattan love story, returns this year with a new ending, new songs and new performances in Chris Stamey's "Occasional Shivers."
-The new radio broadcast debuts Christmas Eve on WUNC and is available now as a podcast.
+A reimagining of the language of the Great American Songbook, where jazz meets pop against a backdrop of a 1960s Manhattan love story, returns in Chris Stamey's "Occasional Shivers."
+The radio broadcast is Dec 24 at 8 p.m. on WUNC and is available as a podcast.

 Watch a video preview of the program: